Tools and Utilities

 more accurate measure of your polar alignment error

-and any uncorrected periodic error in RA, you'll need to let the
+and any uncorrected periodic error in RA, you'll need to let the GA run for up to 10 minutes.
+Also, the computed polar

 alignment error is sensitive to the current scope declination.
 To